cdillond/imgconv/readme.md

 <h2>About</h2>
 <p>Imgconv is a CLI tool for basic image manipulation.
 It can be used to convert jpeg, gif, png, tiff, and webp files to jpeg, gif, png, or tiff files.
 It can also be used to rescale images.
 Imgconv is powered mainly by Go's standard image library, and it doesn't require the use of cgo.
-Because of this, it is currently unable to encode webp files.</p>
+Encoding webp files is currently unsupported.</p>

 <h2>How to Use</h2>
 <p>To begin, clone this repository and compile it using the Go compiler.</p>